mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ### Custom grouping column

-Same behavior as for the [Row grouping](##grouping-column-customization) except for the `leafField` and `mainGroupingCriteria` which are not applicable for the Tree Data.
+Same behavior as for the [Row grouping](#grouping-columns) except for the `leafField` and `mainGroupingCriteria` which are not applicable for the Tree Data.

+{{"demo": "pages/components/data-grid/group-pivot/TreeDataCustomGroupingColumn.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Accessing the grouping column field